Matthew 6:23: Analysis

 The verse puts great emphasis on the depth of darkness that a poor spiritual eye will place a person in, because placing too much focus on wealth or possessions can distort judgment.
 Morris feels that it implies that those who are so blinded cannot even realize that they are in darkness.
 John Phillips suggests that here Jesus teaches the possibility of having a "spiritual astigmatism" (failing to converge vision in one focal point), and urges the disciples to have a "single" eye to "see through the folly of laying up treasure on earth and keeps the next world in proper focus".

-The metaphor of light as holiness and darkness as evil is also found in the Qumran literature and in the Gospel of John.
+The metaphor of light as holiness and darkness as evil is also found in the Qumran literature and the Gospel of John.

 Commentary from the Church Fathers

-Augustine: But acts which are known to be in themselves sins, are not to be done as with a good purpose; but such works only as are either good or bad, according as the motives from which they are done are either good or bad, and are not in themselves sins; as to give food to the poor is good if it be done from merciful motives, but evil if it be done from ostentation.
+Augustine: But acts which are known to be in themselves sins, are not to be done as with a good purpose; but such works only as are either good or bad, according as the motives from which they are done are either good or bad, and are not in themselves sins; as to give food to the poor is good if it be done from merciful motives, but evil if it is done from ostentation.
 But such works as are in themselves sins, who will say that they are to be done with good motives, or that they are not sins?
 Who would say, Let us rob the rich, that we may have to give to the poor?

 Gregory the Great: Otherwise; if the light that is in thee, that is, if what we have begun to do well, we overcloud with evil purpose, when we do things which we know to be in themselves evil, how great is the darkness!

 Saint Remigius: Otherwise; faith is likened to a light, because by it the goings of the inner man, that is, action, are lightened, that he should not stumble according to that, Thy word is a light to my feet.
 (Ps.
 119:105.)
 If that then be pure and single, the whole body is light; but if defiled, the whole body will be dark.
 Yet otherwise; by the light may be understood the ruler of the Church, who may be well called the eye, as he it is that ought to see that wholesome things be provided for the people under him, which are understood by the body.
-If then the ruler of the Church err, how much more will the people subject to him err?
+If then the ruler of the Church errs, how much more will the people subject to him err?